theglassches/NCCLichessBot/README.md

 Note: You could also `Enable Automatic Deploys` with the `master` branch selected if you would like each commit you make to get automatically and easily deployed onto your bot.
 It is your choice whether you'd like to Enable or Disable Automatic Deploys.
 - After deploying wait for about 5 minutes till the build finishes and then in the `Resources` tab in heroku turn `worker` dynos.
 If you do not see any option to enable any dynos, then you'll have to wait for about 5 minutes and then refresh your page on heroku.

-**You're now connected to lichess and awaiting challenges!
+**You're Now Connected to Lichess and awaiting Challenges!
 Your bot is up and ready!**

 ## Bot Information
 Engine:
-- [Stockfish 14 dev](https://abrok.eu/stockfish/builds/ad357e147a1b8481a04761d726ce1db14115a68f/linux64modern/stockfish_21082721_x64_modern.zip) with the default NNUE.
+- [Stockfish 14 Dev Version!](https://abrok.eu/stockfish/builds/ad357e147a1b8481a04761d726ce1db14115a68f/linux64modern/stockfish_21082721_x64_modern.zip) with the default NNUE.

 Opening Books:
 - [Goi5.1.bin](https://gitlab.com/OIVAS7572/Goi5.1.bin/-/raw/master/Goi5.1.bin.7z)